+Leadership is all about people.
+It is not about organizations.
+It is not about plans.
+It is not about strategies.
+It is all about people-motivating people to get the job done.
+You have to be people-centered. - Colin Powell After completing the Culture, Communication, and Conflict Certificate Program, you'll be able to face conflict with "confidence and hope" to support the growth of you and the members of your team.
+One of the core principles of this series is that for leaders to be effective in building and maintaining productive, inclusive teams where everyone feels a sense of belonging, they must take a human-centered approach.
+Leadership is, at the end of the day, "all about people," and we'll be stressing a human-centered approach throughout all four sessions.
 "We must not be enemies.
 Though passion may have strained it must not break our bonds of affection.
-The mystic chords of memory... will yet swell... when again touched, as surely they will be, by the better angels of our nature." - Abraham Lincoln There is little doubt that Americans are increasingly polarized in their political views, as well as other areas of identity and values-based issues.
-But the reality is that, despite this, we still need to work together.
-How do leaders help employees find a sense of common ground and common purpose?
-According to an article in the Harvard Business Review, there are three strategies to address polarization and divisiveness in the workplace: - 1.
+The mystic chords of memory...will yet swell...when again touched, as surely they will be, by the better angels of our nature." - Abraham Lincoln There is little doubt that Americans are increasingly divided by their political views, as well as by other areas of their identity and values-based issues.
+Despite this, we still need to work together.
+How can leaders help employees find a sense of common ground and purpose to strengthen their sense of belonging?
+According to an article in the Harvard Business Review, there are three strategies to address polarization and divisiveness in the workplace to strengthen belonging: - 1.
 Build an environment of cooperation, not competition. - Encourage meaningful contact between groups. - 3.
 Create safe environments for people to share their views.
-We will be looking at these strategies and more as we continue our journey as workplace leaders managing a diverse workforce.
+We will look at these strategies and more as we continue our journey as workplace leaders managing a diverse workforce.
 First Breakout